adstuart/azure-expressroute-globalreach-avs/README.md

 # Summary

+Purple and blue talk directly, in both directions (Symmetrically).
+You should always connect AVS designs in this triangular fashion (It is somewhat common to see customers skipping b, because it _will_ work without it at a functional level).

 tl;dr Standard BGP stuff under the covers, no need for customer tuning and the most optimal route is always used, ensuring you get the best latency and performance.

 Jose Moreno talks more about GlobalReach here https://blog.cloudtrooper.net/2021/12/21/expressroute-global-reach-under-the-covers/